Cover bild

 3.3.5 Code in JavaScript

-GPT-4o-mini liefert manchmal JSON with Markdown-Umrandung zurück (Backticks, json-Tags).
-Dieser Code-Node räumt the auf and berechnet den Gesamtscore:
+GPT-4o-mini sometimes returns JSON with Markdown border wrappers (backticks, json-Tags).
+This code-Node cleans up the auf and berechnet den Gesamtscore:

 • Node: Code in JavaScript